What is Vendor Relationship Management?

 Communication and Collaboration with Vendors:

-• Provides a centralized platform for all vendor-related interactions.
+• Provide a centralized platform for all vendor communications.

-• Keeping records and minutes of negotiations and meetings with vendors and suppliers
+• Maintain records and notes from negotiations and meetings with vendors and suppliers.

-• Ensures vendors comply with legal, regulatory, and internal policies.
+• Ensure vendors follow legal, regulatory, and internal company policies.